-US sues Uber, saying wait fees discriminate against disabled
+U.S. sues Uber, saying wait fees discriminate against disabled

-The federal government is suing Uber saying it discriminates against disabled people by charging fees when drivers have to wait for passengers to board their vehicles.
+The federal government is suing Uber, saying it discriminates against disabled people by charging fees when drivers have to wait for passengers to board their vehicles.

 Uber’s “wait time” fees kick in two minutes after a driver arrives, and are charged until the car begins its trip.
 According to the Department of Justice, Uber added the fees in a few cities in April 2016.
 Eventually, they spread nationwide.